LassoSoft/LassoGuide/lasso_guide_source/operations/requests-responses.rst

-By default, the result of a request will have a :mimetype:`text/html` content type with a UTF-8 character set and the body data will be generated from a Lasso string object which always consists of Unicode character data.
+By default, the result of a request will have a :mimetype:`text/html` content type with a UTF-8 character set and the body data will be generated from a Lasso string object that always consists of Unicode character data.
 In order to output binary data, the bytes need to be set directly and the response's :mailheader:`Content-Type` header adjusted accordingly.
 The method `web_response->rawContent` can be used to get or set the outgoing content data.